Pritangshu-2004/Inventory-Management-App/README.md

-# 📦 Infoware Inventory Manager — Desktop Application
+# 📦 Inventory Manager — Desktop Application

-**Infoware Inventory Manager** is a PySide6-based desktop inventory management application designed for internal use at Infoware India.
+**Inventory Manager** is a PySide6-based desktop inventory management application designed for internal use at India.
 It allows operators to manage product details, log goods receiving and sales entries, all backed by a local SQLite database.
 The application includes operator login and is fully functional as a standalone `.exe`.

 ---